Kandyan period: Early Kandyan period (1592–1707)

-Rajasingha II was the son of Senarat and Empress Dona Catherina.
+Rajasinha II was the son of Senarat and Empress Dona Catherina.
 He ruled from 1629 to 6 December 1687.
 It was during his time the Battle of Gannoruwa took place.
 The Portuguese forces who attempted to invade the Kandyan Kingdom were defeated at the city of Gannoruwa.900 Portuguese soldiers came to attack and only 33 were soldiers were alive after the battle.
 After the death of his son Vimala Dharma Suriya (II) took over.
 Vimala Dharma Suriya married a princess from Madurai, Tamil Nadu.
 After Vimala Dharma Suriya's (II) death his seventeen years old son ascended the throne.
 Vira Narendra Sinha of Kandy reigned from (1707–1739).
 In his reign, the Kandy Maha Dewale was founded in 1731.His wife was a Madurai Nayak Dynasty princess from southern India.
 Since he had no children of his own he was succeeded by his wife's brother, Sri Vijaya Rajasinha, who was of Nayakkar nationality which originated from south India.
 After that the throne of the Sinhalese kings passed to the Nayakkars till the history of Sri Lankan monarchies ended.

+During the reign of the Rajasinghe II, Dutch explorers arrived on the island.
+In 1638, the king signed a treaty with the Dutch East India Company to get rid of the Portuguese who ruled most of the coastal areas.
+The main conditions of the treaty were that the Dutch were to hand over the coastal areas they had captured to the Kandyan king in return for a Dutch monopoly over the cinnamon trade on the island.
+The following Dutch–Portuguese War resulted in a Dutch victory, with Colombo falling into Dutch hands by 1656.
+The Dutch remained in the areas they had captured, thereby violating the treaty they had signed in 1638.
+By 1660 they controlled the whole island except the land-locked kingdom of Kandy.
+The Dutch (Protestants) persecuted the Catholics and the remaining Portuguese settlers but left Buddhists, Hindus and Muslims alone.
+The Dutch levied far heavier taxes on the people than the Portuguese had done.
+An ethnic group named Burgher people emerged in Sri Lankan society as a result of Dutch rule.

+Middle Kandyan period (1707–1760)

+Eventually, with the support of bhikku Weliwita Sarankara, the crown passed to the brother of one of Narendrasinha's princesses, overlooking the right of "Unambuwe Bandara", Narendrasinha's own son by a Sinhalese concubine.
+The new king was crowned Sri Vijaya Rajasinha later that year.
+Kings of the Nayakkar dynasty launched several attacks on Dutch controlled areas, which proved to be unsuccessful.